jeffreyyjp/C-Learning/readme.md

 # C Primer Plus Learning #
 ## Intro ##
-This repository is based on the book of "C Primer Plus", and I just record what i haved learned.
+This repository is based on the book of "C Primer Plus", and I just record what I have learned.
-Every Chapter includes readme file which introduce it's learning context, and the obvious .c files are some examples or some programming exercises' solution end of the chapter.
+Every Chapter includes readme file which introduce it's learning context, and some source files are some examples or some programming exercise solution at end of each chapter.